Battle of San Marino: Aftermath

-Allied forces remained in occupation of San Marino for a short period following the German surrender.
+Allied forces remained in occupation of San Marino for a short period after the German surrender.
+The legal status of this was nuanced; a liaison officer from the Allied military government in Italy was sent there, but a military government was not set up due to Sammarinese neutrality, and it was announced that occupying troops would be withdrawn as soon as possible.
+The Sammarinese government was asked to impose a curfew for security reasons, but declined, and the British did not force the matter.
+The country was visited by a number of Allied dignitaries following the occupation, including Harold Macmillan, the British Resident Minister for the Mediterranean, as well as Harold Alexander, commander in chief in Italy, and Oliver Leese, commander of Eighth Army.

+The occupying forces provided help to reestablish water and electrical supplies, which had been destroyed by the Germans, who had also removed all but one truck from the country.
+Food supplies were also sent to help support the large number of refugees who had fled to San Marino, including a substantial amount of the population of Rimini.
+Italian carabineri were deployed to secure the border of San Marino and remained in place until fighting had moved further up the peninsula.
+A typhoid epidemic broke out in San Marino in October, with over 800 cases recorded, and another 340 among refugees who had returned to Rimini; 93 died in total.

 In October 1945, after the end of the war, the Sammarinese government submitted a claim for 732 million lira to the British government for wartime compensation, of which 500 million lira were given as the related costs of the fighting in September and 20 million lira as the costs of the occupation.
 The British government rejected this claim, arguing that as Germany had breached the Sammarinese neutrality before Allied troops had entered the country, it was not liable; it did, however, offer an ex gratia payment of £26,000 in regard to the June bombing, later increased to £80,000 (equivalent of 32 million lira).

 The battle honour "San Marino" was awarded to three British Army units — the Royal Lincolnshire Regiment, the York and Lancaster Regiment, and the Queen's Own Cameron Highlanders — and two Indian Army units, the 1st/9th Gurkha Rifles and the 4th/11th Sikh Regiment.
 The latter three of these had fought as part of 4th Indian Division in the main attack, whilst the first two had had battalions in the 138th Infantry Brigade of 46th Division.